Dharam Veer (film): Plot

-Maharani Meenakshi is a princess who, one day while out hunting, is rescued from a handful of attackers by a hunter-warrior Jwala Singh (Pran), who lives alone in the jungle, accompanied only by his pet falcon, Sheroo.
-She offers him a reward for saving her life, but he only wants her hand in marriage, which he had been denied by her father.
-During the night, they are awoken by another tiger, and Jwala goes to slay it.
-The tiger kills a villager, and Jwala puts his poncho over him to cover his dead body.
+Maharani Meenakshi is a princess who, one day while out hunting, is rescued from a handful of attackers by a hunter-warrior, Jwala Singh, who lives alone in the jungle, accompanied only by his pet falcon, Sheroo.
+She offers him a reward for saving her life, but he only wants her hand in marriage, which her father had previously denied him.

+During the night, they are awakened by another tiger, and Jwala goes to slay it.
+The tiger kills a villager, and Jwala puts his poncho over him to cover the dead body.
 He wrestles with the tiger, and they both fall over a cliff.
-The Princess sees the body of the dead villager, and she thinks it is that of Jwala and goes into shock.
+The Princess sees the villager's dead body, thinks it is Jwala's, and goes into shock.
 Her father eventually marries her off into another royal family.
-Unbeknownst to Jwala, Meenakshi is pregnant by him.
-King Satpal Singh, Meenakshi's brother, is told in a prophecy that he will be killed by his eldest nephew, Dharam.
-In order to prevent this, he pleads poverty and moves in with his sister.
+Unbeknownst to Jwala, Meenakshi is pregnant with his child.

+Satpal Singh, Meenakshi's brother, is told in a prophecy that he will be killed by his eldest nephew, Dharam, the future king of the land.
+To prevent this, he pleads poverty and moves in with his sister.
 The Queen gives birth to a healthy baby boy.
-Satpal takes the baby, minutes after it is born and tosses it out of a window.
-Instead of falling to its death, though, the baby is caught by Sheroo, who flies him to his master.
+Satpal takes the baby minutes after it is born and tosses it out of a window.
+Instead of falling to its death, however, the baby is caught by Sheroo, who flies him to his master.
 Jwala has been injured by a tiger and is being healed by a poor arrowsmith and his wife.
 They are childless and are pleased when the bird brings the baby, believing it to be a gift.
-They explain what happened to Jwala when he awakes, and he assents to them keeping the child and raising it as their own.
+They explain what happened to Jwala when he awakes, and he assents to them keeping and raising the child as their own.
 In the meanwhile, we learn that the Queen gave birth to twins, and Satpal only dealt with the firstborn.
 He is satisfied that the prophecy has been averted and now plans to help himself further by swapping his sister's baby with his own.
-Whilst he is asleep, though, his wife swaps the children back.
+While he is asleep, though, his wife swaps the children back.

-As the children grow up, Satpal mistreats his own child, who he believes to be the prince, and dotes on the prince whom he thinks is his own son.
+As the children grow up, Satpal mistreats his own child, whom he believes to be the prince, and dotes on the prince, whom he thinks is his own son.
 The twins grow up.
-The elder is called Dharam (Dharmendra) and grows up to be an arrowsmith like his father.
-The younger, Veer (Jeetendra) is the crown prince.
+The elder, Dharam, grows up to be an arrowsmith like his foster father.
+The younger, Veer, is the crown prince.
 The boys become best friends and do not realize that this is because they are actually twin brothers.
-Dharam falls in love with a princess (Zeenat Aman), while Veer wins the heart of a gypsy girl, Rupa (Neetu Singh).
-They also meet Jwala Singh, who is the master of swordsmanship.
-Jwala Singh teaches Dharam the skills of swordsmanship and as a result of Dharam also becomes a master swordsman.